 - Incredibly easy to assemble

 - No handbrake

-- Seat height limited to 3 settings and less than 3″ of growth
+- Seat height limited to 3 settings with just 3″ of growth

 - Wide rear axle on bike can interfere with child’s stride